andrechristikan/ack-nestjs-boilerplate/kafka/README.md

     npm i @nestjs/microservices kafkajs
     ```

 2. Our environment will be a little different.
-We will use `.env.kafka`
+We will use `kafka/.env.example`, [Click here to see details](.env.example).
+Copy and replace the env file into root dir.

     ```sh
     cp .env.kafka .env